worthington10TW/worthington10TW/_posts/2020-09-06-training-in-pseudo-situ.markdown

 Before we can move into execution we need to define a strategy.
 An Inception allows us to diverge before we converge.
 A week of workshops that allow us to understand and define the problem, with the goal of creating just enough of a backlog to get us going.

-Paulo Caroli crafted the lean inception, it's an incredibly useful set of workshops.
+Paulo Caroli crafted the lean inception; an incredibly useful set of workshops.
 The entire week is planned out and well documented.
 He has documented these in a [book](https://www.amazon.co.uk/Lean-Inception-Align-People-Product-ebook/dp/B079CMQQB5/ref=sr_1_1?dchild=1&keywords=lean+inception&qid=1601575358&sr=8-1){:target="_blank"  rel="noreferrer"} and [blog posts](https://martinfowler.com/articles/lean-inception/){:target="_blank"  rel="noreferrer"}.

 If you follow Paulo's plan you will cover